DarshanKrishna-DK/Recall-Rally/README.md

 `git clone https://github.com/DarshanKrishna-DK/Recall-Rally.git`

 Open the Index File: Navigate to the cloned directory and open the `index.html` file in a web browser.

-## Contributing:

-Contributions to this project are welcome!
-Feel free to fork the repository, make your changes, and submit a pull request.

 ## Areas for Improvement: